Mafuleka-Khethelo/Mafuleka-Khethelo/README.md

 My goal is to bridge the gap between **academic research and real-world innovation** by building intelligent systems that improve security and everyday life.

-I am currently developing **PulseLock**, a next-generation contactless biometric authentication system that combines **radar signal processing, physiological biometrics, and AI** to redefine secure authentication.
+I am currently developing **PulseLock**, a next-generation contactless biometric authentication

 ---